Skip to main content

 4. Save and exit (Ctrl+X, Y, Enter), then restart the container to apply the changes:

-pct restart 101
+pct reboot 101

 Phase 2: Install and Authenticate Tailscale